Our Team

 • Diversity Chair, American Constitution Society, Austin Lawyers Chapter

-• Board Member, Surive2Thrive Foundation
+• Board Member, Measure

 • Advisory Board Member, City of Austin’s Task Force on Institutional Racism & Systemic Inequities